jamesrcole91/seven-obelisks/content/about/_index.md

 ##### this website
 <hr class="line2">

-<span style="font-family:Verdana; font-variant:small-caps; font-weight: 600; letter-spacing:3px;">SEVEN OBELISKS</span> is the personal website of James Cole, a terminally-online adult based in Central Illinois.
+<span style="font-family:Verdana; font-variant:small-caps; font-weight: 600; letter-spacing:3px;">SEVEN OBELISKS</span> is the personal website of James Cole, a digital creator and analog tinkerer.

 In its current incarnation, it serves as a portal to my other projects and efforts.
+Any dead links are simply "works in progress," if you will.

 *Please stay as long as you'd like.*